spacetelescope/jwst/docs/jwst/introduction.rst

 The configuration parameters for each step can be saved to an ASDF file using the ``--save-parameters <filename>`` option.
-For example, to save the configuration for the `tweakreg` step, one would do the following:
+For example, to save the configuration for the `persistence` step, one would do the following:
 ::

- strun jwst.tweakreg.PersistenceStep jw00017001001_01101_00001_nrca1_uncal.fits --save-parameters persistence.asdf
+ strun jwst.persistence.PersistenceStep jw00017001001_01101_00001_nrca1_uncal.fits --save-parameters persistence.asdf

 This file can be edited and then used to run the step with the new configuration:
 ::